All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness 2 Tim 3:16

 Then Jesus answered and said to her, “O, woman, your faith is great; be it done as you wish.
 And her daughter was healed at once.
 Matthew 15:21-28

 Let’s set the scene… important in knowing what the scripture passage means.

-We need to think like a first century Jew to understand this sometimes difficult passage.
+We need to think like a first-century Jew to understand this sometimes difficult passage.
 Let’s put away our modern thinking!

 By now Jesus’ fame was close to Rock Star status and He would have been known everywhere He went!
 This scripture takes place at the height of His popularity.
-Certainly His miracles would be very well known.
+Certainly, His miracles would be very well known.

 A Canaanite woman, a person that a good Jew would have nothing to do with, as they were an evil and idol worshiping people, came to Jesus and kept calling out for help.
 This was MOST unusual during this time.
-Jews and Gentiles usually did not mix… and certainly a Jewish man would have very little to do with a Gentile woman!
+Jews and Gentiles usually did not mix… and certainly, a Jewish man would have very little to do with a Gentile woman!

 The woman called Jesus, SON OF DAVID.
 More than amazing!!!!!
 SON OF DAVID was the Jewish description for the long awaited King of the Jews.
-It is another world for Messiah or Christ!
+It is another word for Messiah or Christ!
 This idol worshiper knew to call him SON OF DAVID!